Your Major on the Ballot

 This resource was created by Emma Godel, a student from American University, as part of the 2022 Codesigner Cohort.

-This resource was updated in 2024 thanks to Lisa Bratton, Associate Professor of History, Tuskegee University; Sharon Bloyd-Peshkin, Professor of Journalism, School of Communication, Culture, and Society, Columbia College Chicago; Zachary Mahafza, Data and Research Analyst, Southern Poverty Law Center; Rebecca Theobald, Associate Research Professor, Department of Geography and Environmental Studies, University of Colorado Colorado Springs; Megan VanGorder, Assistant Professor of History and Coordinator of Secondary Social Studies Education, Governors State University; Akash Jain, University of Pennsylvania; and Brandon Bauer, Associate Professor of Art and Art Discipline Coordinator, St. Norbert College.
+This resource was updated in 2024 thanks to Lisa Bratton, Associate Professor of History, Tuskegee University; Sharon Bloyd-Peshkin, Professor of Journalism, School of Communication, Culture, and Society, Columbia College Chicago; Zachary Mahafza, Data and Research Analyst, Southern Poverty Law Center; Rebecca Theobald, Associate Research Professor, Department of Geography and Environmental Studies, University of Colorado Colorado Springs; Megan VanGorder, Assistant Professor of History and Coordinator of Secondary Social Studies Education, Governors State University; Akash Jain, University of Pennsylvania; and Brandon Bauer, Associate Professor of Art and Art Discipline Coordinator, St. Norbert College; and in 2025 thanks to Laurie Sherman, Professor of English, Community College of Rhode Island; and Nicole Schiffmacher, Assistant Professor, Physical Therapist Assistant Program, Nassau Community College.

-Thanks to these contributors, the following majors were updated in 2024: Biology, Black History & Studies, Communications & Journalism, Geography, History, and Visual Arts, Graphic Design & Photography.
+Thanks to these contributors, the following majors were updated in 2024-2025: Biology, Black History & Studies, Communications & Journalism, English, Geography, History, Physical Therapy, and Visual Arts, Graphic Design, & Photography.

 Your Major on the Ballot is designed to help draw connections between democracy and the different fields students are studying in the classroom.
 Illustrating the connection between issues that students care about and their choices on the ballot can help motivate students to participate in the democratic process in ways that more conventional political messaging often falls short.